What about a Warranty?

 Where is the refrigerator?

 There are a number of cheap, portable, plug-in type 12V refrigerators that you can purchase yourself for under $100-$200.
-I left you room to install it.
 I recommend going that route vs. installing a permanent fixture.
 This way you can throw it away when it breaks, because it will, soon.
 I’ve had refrigerators last for 6 months and I’ve had them short-circuit in 6 days.
 The vibration kills them; and they kill your batteries.
 I don’t even mess with them anymore.

 A simple cooler and a bag of ice from the 7-eleven on the corner works the best IMO.
 A cooler has the functionality, they are low maintenance, low cost, and low mess.